ogdenwebb/emacs-kaolin-themes/README.md

 **WARNING**: The original `kaolin` theme was renamed to `kaolin-dark`.

-Kaolin is a set of eye pleasing themes for GNU Emacs with support a large number of modes and external packages.
+Kaolin is a set of eye pleasing themes for GNU Emacs with support for a large number of modes and external packages.

 ![kaolin-logo](https://user-images.githubusercontent.com/9018005/31884317-5715a32c-b7f5-11e7-8dce-0416051f55ce.png)

 # Kaolin theme variants

-All screnshots are available in the wiki on the following pages:
+All screenshots are available in the wiki on the following pages:

-* [kaolin-dark](https://github.com/ogdenwebb/emacs-kaolin-themes/wiki/Kaolin-dark-theme) - the original dark jade variant inspired by Sierra.vim.
+* [kaolin-dark](https://github.com/ogdenwebb/emacs-kaolin-themes/wiki/Kaolin-dark-theme) - the original dark jade variant inspired by [Sierra.vim](https://github.com/AlessandroYorba/Sierra).
 * [kaolin-light](https://github.com/ogdenwebb/emacs-kaolin-themes/wiki/Kaolin-light-theme) - light variant of the original kaolin theme.
 * [kaolin-eclipse](https://github.com/ogdenwebb/emacs-kaolin-themes/wiki/Kaolin-eclipse-theme) - a dark purple variant.